ucl-cssb/cneta/README.md

 The first three models are the same as those for simulation.
 The last one (model of independent Markov chains) should be used for tree reconstruction on data with chromosome gain/loss and WGD.
-This model is DIFFERENT from the model used for simulating the data, which is usually model 2 (model of haplotype-specific copy number) in sveta.
+This model is DIFFERENT from the model used for simulating the data, which is usually model 2 (model of haplotype-specific copy number) in cnets.
 Model 2 may also be used but there is a strong assumption of event order, that WGD is followed by chromosomal gain or loss and then duplication or deletion.

 There are four important parameters for independent Markov chain model (model 3) to specify the number of states for each chain.